maxrousseau/pubsearch/README.txt

 description
 -----------

-A simple cli to search the pubmed api, read abstract and export citatiions to bibtex easily.
+A simple cli to search the pubmed api, read abstract and export citations to bibtex easily.

 usage